MicrosoftDocs/kaizala-docs/Articles/PartnerDocs/KaizalaDownloadlinks.md

 ## Upcoming Worldwide release

-Kaizala Pro will be commercially available internationally beginning in mid-April 2019, **except** in below countries:
+Beginning in May 2019, Kaizala Pro will be commercially available internationally with the exception of following countries or regions:

 • Cuba
 <br>